yeeet0421/310_final/readme.txt

 ## Analysis Features

-The Job Match Resume Analyzer provides several key features:
+The Job Match Resume Analyzer provides the following key features:

 ### Entity Extraction
 Using AWS Comprehend, the system extracts and categorizes entities from resumes: